irdest/irdest/README.md

 ## How to use

 There's no single way to use irdest.
-Various platforms support different clients, and a irdest network can consist of many different components interacting with each other.
+Various platforms support different clients, and an irdest network can consist of many different components interacting with each other.
 To get started, check out the [user manual]!